Leadership

 Deborah Myers, Deputy Director, Low-Temperature Electrolysis—Integration and Protocol Validation

-H2NEW Task Leads and Liaisons
+H2NEW Task/Lab Leads and Liaisons

-Shaun Alia, Task Liaison, Low-Temperature Electrolysis—Durability
+Shaun Alia, Task Liaison, Proton Exchange Membrane Water Electrolysis—Durability

-Shaun Alia is a Staff Scientist in the Electrochemical Engineering and Materials Chemistry group at NREL.
+Shaun Alia is a staff scientist in the Electrochemical Engineering and Materials Chemistry group at NREL.
 Within H2NEW, he is a task liaison for low-temperature electrolysis durability and has been active in the areas of in situ durability, diagnostics, and accelerated stress test development for H2@Scale and H2NEW.

-Siddharth Komini Babu, Task Liaison, Low-Temperature Electrolysis—Durability
+Siddharth Komini Babu, Task Liaison, Proton Exchange Membrane Water Electrolysis—Durability

 Siddharth Komini Babu (Sid) is a scientist in the Materials Synthesis and Integrated Devices group at Los Alamos National Laboratory.
 His research interest focuses on development of novel electrode architectures and durability of electrochemical devices including fuel cells, electrolyzers, unitized reversible fuel cells, and CO2 capture and conversion.

-Guido Bender, Task Liaison, Low-Temperature Electrolysis—Performance
+Guido Bender, Task Liaison, Proton Exchange Membrane Water Electrolysis—Performance and Protocol Validation

 Guido Bender is a senior scientist at NREL, where he leads projects on water electrolysis and fuel cell related R&D, and also manages NREL's fuel cell and electrolysis testing capabilities, which includes testing on small-scale single cells to large-scale stacks.